Tuesday, June 30, 2015

 “I know you want to be a world traveler, but make sure you finish your schoolwork first,” her mother said.
 “Otherwise, you won’t be going anywhere!”

 “I already started studying a bit,” Madison said.
-“I have to make sure to finish my pen pal letters, so they can arrive before Christmas!”
+“I have to finish my pen pal letters!”

 “Go back to studying world capitals!” her mother insisted.
 She took the fountain pen out of Madison’s hand and put it back into its holder.
-“You can do the letters later!”
+“Do the letters later!”

 “Fine!”
 Madison said.
 As soon as her mother left the room, she went back to writing her letters.
 Once she wrote the first letter, she copied it seven times – once for each girl.